Goncalves95/PP5-Predictive-Analytics/README.md

 - The image of main street Ames is from [Wikipedia](https://commons.wikimedia.org/wiki/File:Ames_Iowa_Main_Street_%28bannerportada_esvoy%29.jpg)
 - The images of Iowa State University was taken from [Niche.com](https://www.niche.com/colleges/iowa-state-university/)
+- The Ames images was taken from [dreamstime.com](https://pt.dreamstime.com/ames-iowa-skyline-com-as-constru%C3%A7%C3%B5es-da-cor-isoladas-em-backgro-branco-image101534629)

 ## Acknowledgements